 - Drs Aldana Reyes, Blake, Germaine Buckley and Liggins will be running a one-day special course on the Female Gothic with HOME on 14 September.

 Public Engagement in 2018

-2018 has also seen the development of links with the National Trust.
-Inspired by the spooky façade, ghost stories and Gothic interiors of Speke Hall, near Liverpool, Prof. Dale Townshend, Dr Emma Liggins, Dr Ellie Byrne and Dr Peter Lindfield worked on a new exhibition, ‘Romance and Revival: The Gothic at Speke Hall’, which runs from February to July 2018.
+2018 also saw the development of links with the National Trust.
+Inspired by the spooky façade, ghost stories and Gothic interiors of Speke Hall, near Liverpool, Prof. Dale Townshend, Dr Emma Liggins, Dr Ellie Byrne and Dr Peter Lindfield worked on a new exhibition, ‘Romance and Revival: The Gothic at Speke Hall’, which ran from February to July 2018.
 As an example of the Gothic Revival in the early nineteenth century, the architecture of Speke Hall lends itself to the supernatural; the sad history of the Watt family who lived there in the 1850s and early 1860s also has uncanny echoes of the Gothic novel.
-The exhibition will be accompanied by a series of public lectures on the Gothic by members of the Centre: Dr Emma Liggins (March), Prof Townshend (April), Dr Peter Lindfield (May), Dr Matt Foley (June) and Dr Ellie Byrne (July).
+The exhibition was accompanied by a series of public lectures on the Gothic by members of the Centre: Dr Emma Liggins (March), Prof Townshend (April), Dr Peter Lindfield (May), Dr Matt Foley (June) and Dr Ellie Byrne (July).

 - In January, Dr Chloé Germaine Buckley gave a public lecture entitled 'Witches, Bitches, Feminist Trailblazers?
 The Witch in Popular Culture' for The British Library's public Magic and Enchantment Study Day.

 - From February to May, Dr Xavier Aldana Reyes acted as invited judge on the Tell a Tale – Gothic Fiction creative writing competition organised by Theatre Cloud and supported by Arts Council England.